 | The Hi Roller Story

-The Original Hi Roller was developed to form better slabs, with amazing speed, and noticably less user effort.
-The innovative forming process in combination with the vertical orientation makes the slabs better.
+The Original Hi Roller was developed to form better slabs, with amazing speed, nearly dust-free and with noticably less user effort.
+The innovative forming process in combination with the vertical orientation makes the slabs much better.
 Designed and engineered classroom tough, guaranteed for life.

 So you're working on your next masterpiece and you need to roll a slab right quick.
 Or, you're in production and will likely roll slabs all day and half of tomorrow.
 No matter, here's how brilliantly the Original Hi Roller helps you get it done...

 The vertically oriented design clearly saves space but also offers other innovations which are not as readily apparent, nonetheless remarkable.